andrewpatcarr/CV_OrigamiRobot_Fall2024/log.md

 - Directional friction is sound so I think it is likely that this would work if perfectly implemented, but is just very difficult to mitigate all the negative factors
 - For the gecko pads, the implementation and overall movement may need to change.
 Similar to how an inch worm moves, a lifting, moving forward then planting approach would be ideal.
 It will be hard to actuate and move one side at a time.
 We don't have a way to only move one pad a time without directional friction.
+- controller with no delay does not function.
+I am pretty sure this is do limitations of the motor driver.

 11/18/2024